 A large field study on a population of 805 horses failed to establish a clear causative correlation between back pain and lameness, and between lameness and back pain2.

-However, DSP impingement is clearly seen more frequently in performance horses, and should be considered in all cases where back pain is leading to changes in ‘rideability’ and the horse’s general performance.
+However, kissing spines or DSP impingement is clearly seen more frequently in performance horses, and should be considered in all cases where back pain is leading to changes in ‘rideability’ and the horse’s general performance.

 Questions need to be asked as to the increased occurrence of this type of pain and skeletal change, particularly today, when the quality of performance horses specifically bred fit-for-purpose has increased significantly.